 - There is a $225 minimum fee for treatment (split 50/50 between the resident and the City).
 The City will pay up to $500 per address for treatments directly to T4 Tree Service.
 The resident will also pay their half directly to T4 Tree Service.

 Use this registration form to get on T4's 2024 list!

 Trunk injection treatments are only effective when the trees are actively pulling nutrients through the trunk system (or in other words, when the trees are fully leafed out).
 Treatments can be performed every two to three years.
 Trees are also evaluated for general health.
 Trees that are already showing signs of stress may not qualify.

-- If your tree was treated last year, the injection offers protection for another one to two years.
-Trees treated in 2022 are not eligible for treatment in 2023.
+- If your tree was treated in 2023, the injection offers protection for another one to two years.
+Trees treated in 2022 are eligible for treatment in 2024.

 - on residentially zoned lots

 - within the City limits of Grand Junction